-Since the government scrapped the default retirement age in 2011, retirement has become an increasingly subjective issue, varying from person to person and organisation to organisation.
-Many older people, who enjoy what they do and feel a deep sense of commitment to their companies, don’t want to stop working – they just want a bit more leisure time in the mix.
-As Confucius said: “Choose a job that you love, and you will never have to work a day in your life.”
+People are now living longer and stronger than ever before – and they’re working longer and stronger, too.
+With over one million UK employees over the age of 65, and a quarter of Britons now expecting to work into their 70s, how can organisations make the best use of their senior talent and ease their transition into retirement at the same time?
+Retirement has become an increasingly subjective issue, varying from person to person and organisation to organisation.
+Many older people, who enjoy what they do and feel a deep sense of commitment to their companies.
+They don’t want to stop working – they just want a bit more leisure time in the mix.
+Read the tips below for successful succession planning…

 This social and cultural shift can be really beneficial to both the individuals and their organisations, who stand to benefit from their talents and expertise for longer.
-But because retirement is no longer a clear-cut, black-and-white issue, the flipside is that many organisations aren’t properly planning for retirement and succession – either brushing it under the carpet until it’s too late or making assumptions that can cause stress, frustration or worse for both parties.
+But because retirement is no longer a clear-cut, black-and-white issue, the flip side is that many organisations aren’t properly planning for retirement and succession.
+Companies are either, brushing it under the carpet until it’s too late or making assumptions that can cause stress, frustration or worse for both parties.

 Whether you’re a small family business or a national corporation, a business owner or an HR manager, effective retirement and succession planning is vital for your organisation’s continuing success and your people’s health and happiness.

 One of the most common problems is people not giving succession planning the time it deserves early enough.
-Unless forced to discuss it by an employee approaching retirement, many managers bury their heads in the sand – missing the opportunity to plan for a smooth transition well enough in advance.
+Unless forced to discuss it by an employee approaching retirement, many managers bury their heads in the sand.
+Essentially, missing the opportunity to plan for a smooth transition well enough in advance.
 This can lead to intense pressure later on.
-Start thinking about it as early as possible – typically 10 years ahead of an expected retirement point within your sector or the job role.
+Start thinking about it as early as possible.
+Typically, 10 years ahead of an expected retirement point within your sector or the job role.

 Sometimes the hardest thing is starting the conversation about what people really want to do.
 Are they looking to leave as soon as possible, whether it’s to sail around the world or spend more time with their family?
 Or would they like to carry on working as long as possible?
 If it’s the latter, what are the possibilities and options?
 What would they be willing to do?
 And what’s manageable from the business perspective?